Académie des arts et techniques du cinéma: Les Nuits en Or (Golden Nights)

-Les Nuits en Or (English: Golden Nights) is an annual invitation-only professional programme under the aegis of France's Académie des Arts et Techniques du Cinéma (English: Academy of Cinematic Arts and Techniques), an organization that gives out the César Award.
+Les Nuits en Or (English: Golden Nights) is an annual invitation-only professional programme under the aegis of the academy.
 The programme, which was founded in 2007, is presented in partnership with Renault and was created to promote the dissemination of work by filmmakers from all over the world who are shaping the cinema of the future, to introduce them to the world of European cultural creation, and to forge closer ties between filmmakers by strengthening co-operation between their national cinema academies.
 The programme comprises three different aspects: The Panorama, The Tour and The Gala Dinner.

 The Panorama

-The Panorama comprises a selection by the Académie des Arts et Techniques du Cinéma of the best short films from around the world.
+The Panorama comprises a selection by the academy of the best short films from around the world.
 The selection is based on short films that received awards from their countries' national cinema academies during the previous year (e.g., Oscar, César, Goya, BAFTA, etc.).
 Representing a literal panorama of cinematographic creations from around the world, the films from this programme are presented in various European capital cities by the Académie des César and the respective national cinema academies.
 Screenings are either held all on the same night or over successive evenings.
 They are open to the public, free of charge.

 The Tour

-This is a tour organized by the Académie des César for the filmmakers selected for the Panorama lasting several days and taking in various European capitals where the Panorama screenings are scheduled to take place, giving them the opportunity to attend the public screenings of their films and to meet local film industry professionals.
+This is a tour organized by the academy for the filmmakers selected for the Panorama lasting several days and taking in various European capitals where the Panorama screenings are scheduled to take place, giving them the opportunity to attend the public screenings of their films and to meet local film industry professionals.
 The Tour involves visits to places of historical and cultural significance in each country as well as an introduction to the national cinema academies and industry professionals of those countries and their film funding schemes.
 Part of the purpose of the Tour is to enable the filmmakers to meet potential producers and investors of their first and second feature films.
 Past cities of the Tour include Brussels, Luxembourg, Madrid, Stockholm, Montreal, Lisbon, Athens, Rome, Vienna and Paris.